fmcwradar/Microwave_Imaging/README.md

 ## Imaging with VNA

 To compute an image based on a set of s-parameter measurements, it is necessary that you have a folder with the corresponding `.s2p` touchstone files.
 A separate touchstone file is required for every antenna position.
 The name of the file indicates the measurement position in mm, e.g. `0.0_0.0.s2p`, `0.0_10.0.s2p`, `0.0_20.0.s2p` and so on.
 To generate the image, it is necessary to run the script `Calculate_VNA_Image.py`.
 In the variable 'path' you just have to specfiy the folder with your touchstone files.
 After the calculation of the image is completed, a subfolder is created in the "Pickle_Files" directory.
 The name of the subfolder is the date and time when the image was completed.
-The final image is saved in this folders as a pickle file.
+The final image is saved in this folder as a pickle file.
 Additionally, there is a logfile in which all the used settings are stored.

 ## Imaging with FMCW Radar

 For the image generation with the FMCW radar system you have to run the file `Calculate_Radar_Image.py`.
 The input data for `Calculate_Radar_Image.py` are `.csv` files that contain the output data of the radar system that was recorded using an oscilloscope.
 This includes the time values, the I-part of the IF signal and the Q-part of the IF signal.
 In the variable 'path' you just have to specfiy the folder with your `.csv` files.
 The name of the file indicates the measurement position in mm, e.g. `0.0_0.0.csv`, `0.0_10.0.csv`, `0.0_20.0.csv` and so on.

 After the calculation of the image is completed, a subfolder is created in the "Pickle_Files" directory.
 The name of the subfolder is the date and time when the image was completed.
-The final image is saved in this folders as a pickle file.
+The final image is saved in this folder as a pickle file.
 Additionally, there is a logfile in which all the used settings are stored.

 ## Animation of FMCW Radar Imaging